 Several uncertainties have been identified in the update assessment of bigeye tuna conducted in 2018, and its usefulness for management has been questioned.
-Therefore, the staff developed a suite of stock status indicators for bigeye, based on the methods used to compute stock status indicators for skipjack tuna.
+While the workplan to improve the bigeye stock assessment is being implemented (SAC-10-11), the staff will monitor a suite of stock status indicators (SSIs) for bigeve, which have been developed based on the methods used to compute stock status indicators for skipjack tuna.
 All bigeye indicators, except for catch, show strong trends over time indicating increasing fishing mortality and reduced abundance, and are at, or above, their reference levels.
-Additional analyses suggest that the method currently used to calculate the number of days fished on floating objects is biased towards an increasing trend in days fished, which also will bias the catch-per-day-fished (CPDF).
-Nonetheless, the increasing number of floating-object sets, particularly sets on fish-aggregating devices (FADs), and the decreasing mean weight of the bigeye in the catch still indicate that the bigeye stock in the EPO may be under increasing fishing pressure, and measures additional to the current seasonal closures, such as limits on the number of floating-object sets, are required.
-It is not clear why the number of floating-object sets, per day and per vessel, is increasing, but it is probably due to the vessels' increased efficiency in finding FADs with tuna due to the increased number of FADs and the increased use of satellite-linked fish-detecting sonar buoys, and further investigation into this phenomenon should be conducted.
+Additional analyses suggest that the method currently used to calculate the number of days fished on floating objects is biased towards an increasing trend in days fished, which also will bias the catch-perday-fished (CPDF).
+Nonetheless, the increasing number of floating-object sets, particularly those on fishaggregating devices (FADs), and the decreasing mean weight of the bigeye in the catch still indicate that the bigeye stock in the eastern Pacific Ocean (EPO) may be under increasing fishing pressure, and measures additional to the current seasonal closures, such as limits on the number of floating-object sets, are required.
+The staff has initiated research into the increase in the number of floating-object sets, per day and per vessel (SAC-10 INF-D), which is probably due to both the vessels' increased efficiency in finding FADs with tuna, due to the increased number of FADs and the increased use of satellite-linked fishdetecting sonar buoys, and the increased number of floating-object sets by vessels with Dolphin Mortality Limit (DMLs) that historically have made a mixture of floating object and dolphin-associated sets.
+However, further research is needed.

-INTRODUCTION
+1. INTRODUCTION

 Several uncertainties have been identified in the update assessment of bigeye tuna conducted in 2018 (SAC-09-05 and SAC-09 INF-B), and its usefulness for management has been questioned.
-Therefore, the staff developed several stock status indicators for bigeye, similar to those used for skipjack tuna (SAC-09-07), as a potential alternative basis for management advice and to monitor the stock and the fishery in the future until the uncertainties in the stock assessment have been resolved.
+Therefore, the staff developed several stock status indicators for bigeye, similar to those used for skipjack tuna (SAC-09-07), as a potential alternative basis for management advice and to monitor the stock and the fishery in the future until the uncertainties in the stock assessment have been resolved (see workplan to improve the bigeye stock assessment).
 We also investigated the relationship between the number of days fished and the number of floating-object sets, using a subset of vessels that fished mainly on floating objects.

-1. STOCK STATUS INDICATORS
+2. STOCK STATUS INDICATORS

-Six data-based indicators of stock status based on relative quantities, similar to those used for skipjack (Maunder and Deriso 2007), were developed for bigeye tuna in the eastern Pacific Ocean (EPO).
-Rather than using reference points based on maximum sustainable yield (MSY), the current value of each indicator is compared to its distribution of historical values.
-The indicators are based on data from all purse-seine vessels that fished during 2000-2017, to avoid the period covering the floating-object fishery expansion in the mid-1990s.
+Six data-based indicators of stock status based on relative quantities, similar to those used for skipjack (Maunder and Deriso 2007), were developed for bigeye tuna in the EPO.
+Rather than using reference points based on maximum sustainable yield, the current value of each indicator is compared to its distribution of historical values.
+The indicators are based on data from all purse-seine vessels that fished during 2000-2018, to avoid the period covering the floating-object fishery expansion in the mid-1990s.
 The distributions of historical values for these indicators are somewhat asymmetric; therefore, to evaluate the current value of each indicator in relation to the distribution of its historical values, we use the 5th and 95th percentiles as reference levels.